opensearch-project/documentation-website/_aggregations/bucket/sampler.md

 # Sampler aggregations

-If you're aggregating a very large number of documents, you can use a `sampler` aggregation to reduce its scope to a small sample of documents for a faster response.
+If you're aggregating a very large number of documents, you can use a `sampler` aggregation to reduce its scope to a small sample of documents, resulting in a faster response.
 The `sampler` aggregation selects the samples by top-scoring documents.

 The results are approximate but closely represent the distribution of the real data.
 The `sampler` aggregation significantly improves query performance, but the estimated responses are not entirely reliable.